MathBunny/newton-raphson/README.md

 * Utilized Dijkstra's Shunting-Yard algorithm (Reverse Polish Notation) and stacks to parse expressions

 ##How to Run & Documentation
 Simply run the `NewtonRaphsonApp.java`, and the program will run.
-You can find the JavaDoc documentation in the `doc/` folder.
+Find JavaDoc documentation in the `doc/` folder.

 ##Screenshot
 ![Screenshot](http://horatiulazu.ca/software/images/NewtonRaphson.png "Screenshot")